 One of the most difficult lessons we learn as adults is that we are virtually all the same.
 We are just a bunch of older children.

-Some are more gray than others, and some come with a few more regrets.
-Some have a few more letters after their name and some try to explain their police record (I’m just saying).
+Some more gray than others, and some with a few more regrets.
+Some with a few more letters after their name and some with a police record.
+(I’m just saying.)

-But if life unfolds as a sine wave (which I believe it does), and the back and forth motion of your piano’s pendulum sums up our existence, then perhaps it is time to give you the same advice you give to your children…“Why don’t you turn off that dang computer and go to the library?”
+But if life mirrors the sine wave (which I believe it does) and the back and forth motion of your piano’s pendulum sums up our existence, than perhaps it is time to give you the same advice you give to our young’uns: “Why don’t you turn off your computer and go to the library?”

-Those who know me know that I make it a point to practice what I preach.
-I put my computer to sleep yesterday, and grabbed my library card before heading down town.
+Those who know me, know that I make it a point to practice what I preach.
+So I put my computer to sleep yesterday and grabbed my library card before heading down town.

 All those books, magazines, videos, community announcements and signs reminding us to stop talking provide a refreshing break from one’s daily routine.
-The reminder to “stop talking” was a sales message worth the trip alone.
-I love being in the library, and I urge all of you to test this creative haven for yourself.
+(The reminder to “stop talking” was a sales message worth the trip alone.)
+I love being in a library, and I urge all of you to test this creative haven for yourself.

-In less than 15-seconds I knew more about these people than their spouses did.
+In less than 15-seconds, I knew more about these people than their spouses did.
 This is just an example of how you can use the library.
 Information can be acquired in a heartbeat.
-Here is another idea.
+Here is another.

 Walk over to the magazine rack and glance through your options.
 You will see many titles that you would never dream of subscribing to.
 Go with your gut.
 Chances are a cover photo will grab your eye.
 Sit down and turn to the table of contents.
-Thumb down until a title of an article grabs your attention…one will.
-Turn and read that single article with an open mind but consider yourself warned; this will soon become addictive behavior.
+Thumb down until a title of an article slaps you in the head…one will.
+Turn and read that single article with an open mind.
+(Consider yourself warned.
+This will soon become addictive behavior.)

-The heck with me, do yourself a favor.
+The heck with me.
+Do yourself a favor.
 Schedule some time this week to ask your neighbor if they know where your town’s public library is, and then make it your business to go hang out there for an afternoon.
-Not only will you find yourself stimulated to the nth degree, but you might even think so highly of my recommendation that you will decide to join my Inner Circle Sales & Marketing Club in hope that I may steer you down a couple of more worthwhile paths.
+Not only will you find yourself stimulated to the nth degree, but you might even think so highly of my recommendation that you will decide to join my Inner Circle Sales & Marketing Club—in hope that I may steer you down a couple of more worthwhile paths.
 HINT: I can.
-Send me an email at email@example.com and write the words Inner Circle in the Subject Box if you want more information.

 Mike’s daily column is made possible by AmaWaterways.